 A Pentecostal leader in England, A. A Boddy, had succinctly asked A. Garr about his gift.
 Did the supernatural endowment help Garr when he arrived in India?
 Did others similarly empowered also demonstrate this phenomenon?
 Garr answered that he did not have the ability.
 Neither did he see any others succeed.
 He wrote that the supernatural language he possessed had changed many times before he arrived and was no longer of use in his present circumstances.
 This problem did not shake his faith, because he believed God gave it, and even though it did not help at the moment, that was good enough for him.

-See A Missionary Crisis on Speaking in Tongues for the actual letter.
+See Garr’s Missionary Crisis on Speaking in Tongues for the actual letter.

 This sort-of admission took some time to develop.
 Lillian Garr wrote to the Apostolic Faith Newspaper’s April 1907 edition stating that 13 or 14 missionaries and others had received Pentecost while they lived in India, but she omitted any reference to tongues-speech.
 Rather, she shifted the emphasis to interpretation, song, writing in tongues and other manifestations.10 Some months later the Garrs announce that they no longer were involved in evangelistic efforts because of the linguistic barrier.
 They shifted focus to equip long-term missionaries who already had these skills.11

 Allan Anderson, one of the foremost authorities on Pentecostal history states that many so-called endowed missionaries were disillusioned upon arrival, but does not elaborate.12 The recognition of disillusionment is rarely documented in any Pentecostal works.

 Why these people didn’t confirm these languages by a reputable authority or seek affirmation from a native speaker in the language they purported to speak before leaving for the mission field is odd.
 This omission adds another level of mystery in the whole narrative.